kirazero17/onos-gui-kz/web/onos-gui/README.md

 # OnosGui

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.4.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.13.
+Install Node version 10/stable to run this project.

 ## Development server